KiraCore/liquidity-program/LIP_3.1/README.md

 ## - Development

 Data mock can be found in the `/src/hooks/test.json`.
-To enable testing using data mock navigate to `/src/hooks/useAuctionData.ts` and switch to the `LOCAL TESTING` in the `fetchData` code block.

-Time frames utilize UNIX Timestamp, `https://www.epochconverter.com` can be used to mock data.
+Configuration file can be found in the `/src/config.json` Time frames utilize UNIX Timestamp, `https://www.epochconverter.com` can be used to mock data.